 It is part of the 94 Calls to Action

-National Day for Truth and Reconciliation is a fulfillment of Call to Action 80 which says:
+National Day for Truth and Reconciliation is a fulfillment of Call to Action 80 which states:

 “We call upon the federal government, in collaboration with Aboriginal peoples, to establish, as a statutory holiday, a National Day for Truth and Reconciliation to honour Survivors, their families, and communities, and ensure that public commemoration of the history and legacy of residential schools remains a vital component of the reconciliation process.”